GreatfeatServices/mr-mobile/README.md

 ## Objective

-- The objective of this exam is to showcase the applicant's way of coding.
+- The objective of this exam is to showcase the applicant's coding style.

 ## App requirements